1. Home

 To enable an effective response, swift access to affected areas and timely approval of essential supplies and personnel are critical.

-Right now, our teams are ready to respond in Myanmar and Thailand should we be granted access.
+Right now, our teams are responding in Myanmar and assessing the medical and humanitarian needs

 This is only possible because of donations from people like you.

-By giving to our general funds today, you will be helping to ensure we can respond to emergencies around the world.
+By giving to our general funds today, you will be helping to ensure we can respond to emergencies around the world, like the earthquake in Myanmar.

 Please donate today to support our emergency teams.